sigarettenenkoffie/CodingDrills/Drills/Numbers/Gapful numbers/readme.md

 > For example, 583 is gapful because it is divisible by 53.

 ## What to do
-* Write code to check if user input is a gapful number
+* Write code to check if a given number is a gapful number

 ## Solutions
 ### Ruby